rummanwaqar/SFND_Radar/README.md

 #### Implementation steps

 1. Iterate over the grid.
 2. For each CUT in grid calculate the theshold by averaging each training cell and adding the offset.
+We convert the value to linear scale for averaging and then back to log scale for thresholding.
 3. Compare the CUT against the threshold and assign value of 1 if it is greater than the threshold, otherwise set it to zero.